-Jaymin B. Patel, 52, has served on the Board since January 4, 2016.
+Jaymin B. Patel, 53, has served on the Board since January 4, 2016.
 Prior to that, starting in July 2013, Mr. Patel served on the legacy Willis Group board and as a member of the Compensation Committee.

-Mr. Patel currently serves as the Executive Chairman of Cloud Agronomics Inc., an agriculture technology company providing geospatial imaging and next generation analytics on crop performance and yields.
-He is also an operating partner and board member of Grow Materials LLC, a recycled materials company that manages plastic waste through innovative engineering, supply chain and technology solutions, and a director of the Boy Scouts of America (Narragansett Council).
+Mr. Patel currently serves as a director of the public company boards of Bally's Corporation, a gaming corporation, and Clarim Acquisition, an e-commerce special purpose acquisition company, where he also serves as president.
+Additionally, Mr. Patel is the Executive Chairman of Cloud Agronomics Inc., an agriculture technology company providing geospatial imaging and next generation analytics on crop performance and yields.
+He is also an operating partner and board member of Grow Materials LLC, a recycled materials company that manages plastic waste through innovative engineering, supply chain and technology solutions, and as the chair of the board of trustees of the Community College of Rhode Island Foundation.
 Until August 1, 2018, Mr. Patel served as the CEO and director of Brightstar Corporation, a \$10-billion leading provider of services and distribution for the global wireless industry.
 Prior to joining Brightstar in 2015, Mr. Patel served as the President and CEO of GTECH Corporation, a division of GTECH S.p.A. (now International Game Technology PLC listed on the NYSE), a leading commercial operator and provider of technology in regulated worldwide gaming markets.
 Before becoming CEO of GTECH Corporation, then a subsidiary of Lottomatica Group S.p.A. in 2008, Mr. Patel held various executive positions at GTECH, including President and COO (2007), Senior Vice President and CFO (2000-2007), Vice President, Financial Planning and Business Evaluation (1998-2000) and Finance Director, European and African Operations (1995-1997).
 From August 2006 until April 2007, Mr. Patel also served as CFO of Lottomatica S.p.A. (now IGT PLC).
 Prior to joining GTECH, Mr. Patel worked at PricewaterhouseCoopers in London.
 Mr. Patel served as a member of the Board and the Executive Management Committee of GTECH S.p.A. (now IGT PLC) until March 2015.
-Mr. Patel holds a B.A. with honors from Birmingham Polytechnic in the United Kingdom and qualified as a Chartered Accountant with PricewaterhouseCoopers in London.
+Mr. Patel holds a B.A. with honors from Birmingham Polytechnic in the United Kingdom and gualified as a Chartered Accountant with PricewaterhouseCoopers in London.

 The Board has concluded that Mr. Patel should continue to serve on the Board due to, among other things, his significant experience as a CEO and a senior executive in other roles, including his various leadership roles at GTECH Corporation where he grew the company's footprint as a global business in developing countries, including across the Latin America, Eastern Europe and Asia Pacific regions.
 Further, the Board believes that Mr. Patel's experience as CFO of a public company and service on the board of an Italian public company provide significant insight into, among other things, financial and international business management, governance and compensation matters.
+Additionally, the Board considered Mr. Patel's recent appointments, including as president and director of a special purpose acquisition company, which has no operations and has the sole purpose of effecting a business combination, and continues to believe that Mr. Patel has the ability to devote sufficient time to the Board, Compensation Committee and Risk Committee, as evidenced by his 100% attendance at Board, Committee and shareholder meetings as well as his active participation.